ArneBachmann/tagsplorer/README.md

   Do things even against warning or in a potentially dangerous situations: Creating a new index root file, adding tag file patterns already covered by globs for that tag.

+* `--dirs`

+  List only folders, plus allows glob matching on folder names (but only for the already reduced set of paths of by remaining non-glob tags, or from all paths if none found at all).

 # Architecture and program semantics
 ## Search algorithm
 In general, simple boolean set operations.
 The index maps tags to folders, with the risk of false positives (it's an over-specified, optimistic index, linking folders with both inclusive or exclusive manual tag settings and tags mapped from other folders, plus file extension information).